InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos.md

 Being a Contributor essentially means being somehow closer to the host team than someone merely requesting a feature.
-Still Contributors are not accountable for the software project they are contributing to.
+Still Contributors are not accountable for the software project to which they are contributing.

 As a result the final call on what the contribution must look like is with the host team.
 It helps to make sure to approach the host team with a humble